 If you are interested in ensuring that the CPRE voice is even more effective in helping keep Herefordshire the place that you love and care for, please email us

-CPRE Herefordshire made representation regarding the Local Development Framework (LDF) due to replace the UDP.
-Read our policies.
+CPRE Herefordshire made representation regarding the Local Development Framework (LDF) and continues to comment on Herefordshire Council consultations.

-Planning, transport and polytunnels are just a few of the issues CPRE Herefordshire volunteers are concerned about.
+Planning, intensive livestock farming, the Hereford bypass and polytunnels are just a few of the issues CPRE Herefordshire volunteers are currently concerned about.
 Please take some time to explore our website and find out what else we do.
-Members, supporters and volunteers are always needed and are most welcome.

 We are an independent charity, with strong links to our national office.